Karolinska Institute: Rod of Asclepius

 The rod of Asclepius is named after the god of medicine, Aesculapius or Asclepius.
 This ancient god was the son of Apollo and was generally accompanied by a snake.
 Over time, the snake became coiled around the staff borne by the god.

 Snake bowl

 The snake bowl was originally depicted together with Asclepius' daughter, the virgin goddess of health Hygieia or Hygiea.
 The snake ate from her bowl, which was considered to bring good fortune.
 There is nothing to support the notion that the snake would secrete its venom into the bowl.

 Cockerel

 The cockerel symbolises new life and was sacrificed to Asclepius by those who had recovered from illness.
-This is the meaning behind the Greek philosopher Socrates' last words after he drank the poisoned cup: "Crito, we owe a cock to Asclepius.
+This is the meaning behind the Greek philosopher Socrates' last words after he drank the poisoned cup: "Crito, we owe a cockerel to Asclepius.
 Do pay it.
 Don't forget."

 Education

 The Karolinska Institute offers the widest range of medical education under one roof in Sweden.
 Several of the programmes include clinical training or other training within the healthcare system.
 The close proximity of the Karolinska University Hospital and other teaching hospitals in the Stockholm area thus plays an important role during the education.

 Approximately 6,000 full-time students are taking educational and single subject courses at Bachelor and Master levels at the Karolinska Institute.
 Annually, 20 upper high school students from all over Sweden get selected to attend Karolinska's 7-week long biomedical summer research school, informally named "SoFo".